trainline/environment-manager/overview/features.md

 -	Compare and synchronise environments e.g. view app versions deployed across Test, Staging and Production
 -	Improved manageability through the automatic application of infrastructure standards e.g. for security, naming, tagging etc. as part of deployment process
 -	Fine grained permissions model based on resources, actions, environments and ownership

-### Technology

-Under the hood Environment Manager is built with the following technologies:

--	The self-service console is an AngularJS web application backed by a set of NodeJS APIs
--	Lambda functions help with housekeeping and ancillary tasks such as instance scheduling
--	Consul is used for service discovery, health checks and deployment
--	Configuration is held in DynamoDB
--	Active Directory is used to authenticate users within the tool and detect group membership

-The diagram below shows a logical view of the application architecture.